Batiri

-The Batiri is a professional wrestling alliance in the Chikara promotion.
+The Batiri are a professional wrestling alliance who perform on the independent circuit.
+They are best known for their time in the now-defunct Chikara promotion.
 The team includes Kodama and Obariyon, who work under face paint with the wrestling characters of demons, and Kobald, who performs under a goblin mask.
 Both Kodama's and Obariyon's ring names come from Japanese folklore from the characters of Kodama (木霊, Kodama) and Obariyon (おばりよん, Obariyon), while Kobald is named after the German word for goblin.
 All three men were trained at Chikara's Wrestle Factory by then head trainers Claudio Castagnoli and Mike Quackenbush.
 They have also made appearances for promotions like Beyond Wrestling, Collective League of Adrenaline Strength and Honor (CLASH), STAR Pro-Wrestling, Wrestling is Fun!
 (WiF!), and Absolute Intense Wrestling (AIW).